 Before the play, the actors come on stage to finish dressing.
 They're an all-male cast, and one of them (a noble lady) does a few warm-up sashays in his green gown.
-Those in masculine costume need help with their buckles and buttons; one actor smiles benignly at the audience as a crew member tries to maneuver his feet into a set of pinched boots.
+Those in masculine costume need help with their buckles and buttons; one actor smiles benignly at the audience as a crew member tries to maneuver his feet into a pair of pinched boots.

 We live with paradoxes every day, and they sometimes seem like cosmic jokes.
 People who try to impress a rigid order on the world have to first rid themselves of their sense of humor.

 They've taken off the masks to their Sesame Street costumes and puff on cigarettes in the cold air.